 The recurrent flooding/stormwater fund was established on 1/1/2014.
 Fee collection is ongoing.
-A portion of the fund is being used to support the City's 35% match of the USACE CSRM PED project to extend the downtown floodwall through Harbor Park.
+A portion of the fund is being used to support the City's 35% match of the USACE CSRM PED project to extend the downtown floodwall through Harbor Park and the Community Flood Prepardness grant program match for several important projects.